emoore29/song-portal/readme.md

 - [x] Connect with ListenBrainz and/or Spotify
 - [ ] Fetch extended listen hx from ListenBrainz
 - [ ] Upload extended listen hx from Spotify
+- [ ] Sort LB extended listen hxs by year and create playlists for each year
-- [ ] Sort extended listen hxs by year and create playlists for each year (optional limit to top tracks based on number of listens) (otherwise limited by playlist length limit, sorted by num listens)
+- [ ] Sort Spotify extended listen hxs by year and create playlists for each year
 - [ ] View, edit, and save playlists to LB and/or Spotify

 ### Additions